alanqingranwang/web/content/posts/2019-04-17---Linear-Regression-Three-Ways.md

   - "Math"
   - "Probability"
   - "Machine Learning"
-description: "An analysis and comparison of linear regression through a direct, probabilistic, and a least squares sense."
+description: "An analysis and comparison of linear regression through a risk minimization, probabilistic, and a least-squares lens."
 ---

 ![lin_reg.jpg](/media/lin_reg.jpg)